Hawaii: Spelling of state name

 In 1978, Hawaiian was added to the Constitution of the State of Hawaii as an official state language alongside English.
 The title of the state constitution is The Constitution of the State of Hawaii.
 Article XV, Section 1 of the Constitution uses The State of Hawaii.
 Diacritics were not used because the document, drafted in 1949, predates the use of the ʻokina ʻ and the kahakō in modern Hawaiian orthography.
 The exact spelling of the state's name in the Hawaiian language is Hawaiʻi.
 (Note: The ʻokina, which resembles an apostrophe and precedes the final i in Hawaiʻi, is a consonant in Hawaiian and phonetically represents the glottal stop /ʔ/.)

-In the Hawaii Admission Act that granted Hawaiian statehood, the federal government used Hawaii as the state name, but most official state government publications, departments, and office titles use Hawaiʻi, including the Governor of Hawaiʻi, the Hawaiʻi State Legislature, the Hawaiʻi State Judiciary, the University of Hawaiʻi, the Hawaiʻi State Seal, the Flag of Hawaiʻi, and the Hawaiʻi Board on Geographic Names.
+In the Hawaii Admission Act that granted Hawaiian statehood, the federal government used Hawaii as the state name, but most official Hawaiian state government publications, departments, and office titles use Hawaiʻi, including the Governor of Hawaiʻi, the Hawaiʻi State Legislature, the Hawaiʻi State Judiciary, the University of Hawaiʻi, the Hawaiʻi State Seal, the Flag of Hawaiʻi, and the Hawaiʻi Board on Geographic Names.
 The Hawaiʻi Tourism Authority's official policy is to "recognize the importance of using these markings to preserve the indigenous language and culture of Hawaiʻi and use them in all forms of communications."